 The reality of real estate is it’s always a good time to buy or sell if the conditions are right for the individual.
-Buyers in today’s market face a lot more competition than in years past.
-And they’re paying more.
-The balancing factor to that is sub 3% mortgage rates give them a lot more buying power.
+Buyers in today’s market have a little more bargaining power than they did last year but still face a lot of competition.
+But some will pay more.

-There are so many things that vary for individuals that there’s no single answer to the best time to sell or buy question.
+There are so many variables that there’s no single answer to the best time to sell or buy question.
+It depends on the individual circumstances and abilities of the consumer.
 Real estate transactions are hyper-individualistic, just like the market is hyper-local.
 That’s why both buyers and sellers should back away from what they see on TV or read about national housing conditions.
 What the market is doing on the national level from even the best sources may or may not accurately describe local market conditions.
 What consumers need is how market opportunities align with their needs.

 The time-tested and most reliable real estate information is local and comes from local experts.
-The most reliable information resource in the Northeast Tennessee Association of REALTORS®’ (NETAR) monthly Home Sales, Commercial Real Estate, and Pending Home Sales reports.
-The reports and data behind the reports are available on the NETAR website at www.netar.us .
-The experts are the local REALTORS® who spend who have the resources and street knowledge of what is and isn’t happening in the local real estate market.
+The most reliable information resource in the Northeast Tennessee Association of Realtors®’ (NETAR) monthly Home Sales, Commercial Real Estate, Pending Home Sales reports, and the weekly Market Pulse.
+The reports and data behind the reports are available on the NETAR website at www.netar.us.
+The real housing market experts are the local Realtors® who have the resources and street knowledge of what is and isn’t happening in the local real estate market.

 NETAR is the voice for real estate in Northeast Tennessee.
 It is the largest trade association in the Northeast Tennessee, Southwest Virginia region, representing over 1,600+ members and 100+ business partners involved in all aspects of the residential and commercial real estate industries.
 Weekly market reports and information for both consumers and members are available on the NETAR website at https://netar.us